 Give a Gift of Grain

 You prepare, you plant, you nurture, and you grow.
 That’s what we do with the charitable gifts entrusted to our local Foundations.
-As a collaboration of the DeKalb County Community Foundation and the DeKalb County Farm Bureau Foundation for Agriculture, Give a Gift of Grain is a new charitable giving option for farmers and landowners.
+As a collaboration of the DeKalb County Community Foundation and the DeKalb County Farm Bureau Foundation for Agriculture, Gift of Grain is a charitable giving option for farmers and landowners.

 Together, we are working to improve the quality of life in DeKalb County by connecting donors with their charitable passions, fostering links between community organizations, and convening local leaders to promote the common good.